tgaillar/linenoise/README.markdown

  * OpenBSD 4.5 through an OSX Terminal.app ($TERM = screen)
  * IBM AIX 6.1
  * FreeBSD xterm ($TERM = xterm)
+ * Windows (console mode, not --yet-- working in an xterm-aware terminal front)

 Please test it everywhere you can and report back!

 ## Let's push this forward!

-Please fork it and add something interesting and send me a pull request.
+Please fork it, add something interesting and send a pull request.
 What's especially interesting are fixes, new key bindings, completion.

-Send feedbacks to antirez at gmail